This ‘Digital Discussion’ with Dr Sonja Brentjes is about Narratives on Translation across Eurasia and Africa: From Antiquity to Modern Times.

 Third annual conference of SPP 2130

-To the complete CfP
+To the preliminary program.

 Translation is Power